JustMe003/CollabTracker/README.md

 Clone the code

 Step 3:
-Using your IDE of choice go to the "CollabTracker" folder
+Using PowerShell go to the "CollabTracker" folder

 Step 4
 Use the following commands in PowerShell: